dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image9.png">

-Summary of all unique URLs found in all documents (URLs from every document may be useful, for example, if a company wants to track down potential malicious url entry points):
+Summary of all unique URLs found in all documents (URLs from every document may be useful, for example, if a company wants to track down potential malicious url entry points).
+Open Discover SDK detects all URLs from document hyperlinks and in document text (i.e., non-hyperlink):

 <img src="image10.png">